Ministry of Finance and Economy (South Korea): History

 The Ministry of Finance and Economy (MOFE) and the Ministry of Planning and Budget (MPB) were again merged into the Ministry of Strategy and Finance (MOSF) in order to put under one roof fiscal policy functions and inter-ministerial policy coordination.
 On the other hand, the MOFE's authority on financial policies regarding the financial market was transferred to the Financial Services Commission.
 In 2018, the ministry changed its official English name to the Ministry of Economy and Finance.

+2026

+Ministry of Strategy and Finance (MOSF) was divided into two organs, Ministry of Finance and Economy (MOFE) and the Ministry of Planning and Budget (MPB).

 Offices

 Currently this Ministry is in Sejong Government Complex in Sejong City.
 Previously the office had its headquarters in the Government Complex Gwacheon, in Gwacheon, Gyeonggi Province.